syifbhuiyan/syifbhuiyan.github.io/index.md

 ---

-## 📂 Computational Social Science & Research Projects
+## 📂 Empirical Economics & Applied Econometrics Projects

 - [How Do Automated Decision Systems Penalize Marginalized Groups, & Can We Fix It Without Breaking The Model?](projects/algorithmic-fairness.md)
   Auditing a fintech credit scoring model for gender bias using Python and Fairlearn.
 Investigating FAccT principles in information systems.
 I replicated a credit scoring pipeline and applied Microsoft’s Fairlearn toolkit to test 'Demographic Parity' constraints.